-Now double-click on the .BAT file; this opens Device Manager.
+Righty-click on the .BAT file, then choose Run as administrator from the context menu; this opens Device Manager.
 Go View > Show hidden devices, then open Sound, Video, and Game Controllers.
 A little speaker icon to the left of each item will be solid if the device is connected, and grayed out if not.

 Note that the following picture shows two entries for the Line 6 POD HD500.
 With the HD500 plugged in, one driver was active, and the other was not.
 So I right-clicked on the grayed-out driver, and chose Uninstall.
 A dialog box showed a checkbox for deleting the driver software; I believe you need to leave it unchecked so as not to render the “real” port inoperable.